Bhutanese Laughingthrush Garrulax imbricata

 March / April 2008

-Bhutanese Laughingthrush, Kori La Pass, Mongar, Bhutan, April 2008 - click for larger image The Bhutanese Laughingthrush is distributed in Bhutan, north-east India and adjacent south China.
+Bhutanese Laughingthrush, Kori La Pass, Mongar, Bhutan, April 2008 - click for larger image The Bhutan Laughingthrush is distributed in Bhutan, north-east India and adjacent south China.
 It is found in scrub and long grass in more open areas in and on the edge of forest and woodland.
 Altitudinally it is normally at between 1,400 and 2,400 metres.

 Compared to Streaked Laughingthrush it has a brown crown and lacks rufous ear-coverts and the rufous wing panel.
 Underparts are more noticeably streaked while the tail is longer with reduced white tips.